Woodworking: History

-Along with stone, clay and animal parts, wood was one of the first materials worked by early humans.
+Along with stone, clay, and animal parts, wood was one of the first materials worked by early humans.
 Microwear analysis of the Mousterian stone tools used by the Neanderthals show that many were used to work wood.
 The development of civilization was closely tied to the development of increasingly greater degrees of skill in working these materials.

-Among the earlliest finds of woodworking are shaped sticks displaying notches from Kalambo Falls in southern Africa, dating to around 476,000 years ago.
+Among the earliest finds of woodworking are shaped sticks displaying notches from Kalambo Falls in southern Africa, dating to around 476,000 years ago.
 The Clacton spearhead from Clacton-on-Sea, England, dating to around 400,000 years ago, the Schöningen spears, from Schöningen (Germany) dating around 300,000 years ago and the Lehringen spear from northern Germany, dating to around 120,000 years ago, provide some of the first examples of wooden hunting implements.
 Wooden tools likely used for domestic activities including probable awls have also been found at Schöningen.

 Flint tools were used for carving.
 Since Neolithic times, carved wooden vessels are known, for example, from the Linear Pottery culture wells at Kückhofen and Eythra.

-Examples of Bronze Age wood-carving include tree trunks worked into coffins from northern Germany and Denmark and wooden folding-chairs.
+Examples of Bronze Age woodcarving include tree trunks worked into coffins from northern Germany and Denmark and wooden folding-chairs.
 The site of Fellbach-Schmieden in Germany has provided fine examples of wooden animal statues from the Iron Age.
 Wooden idols from the La Tène period known from a sanctuary at the source of the Seine in France.